A Guide To PFAS Treatment In Drinking Water

 Ion Exchange

 Ion exchange (IX) is an effective technology for the remediation of PFAS-contaminated water, including surface water, groundwater, and wastewater.
 PFAS compounds, which are anionic, zwitterionic, and neutral, can be removed through adsorption and ion exchange mechanisms on specialized IX resins.
-The adsorption capacity of IX resins for PFAS can be up to 5 millimole per gram (mmol/g), with factors like resin porosity, PFAS chain length, and competing ions influencing the adsorption process.
+The adsorption capacity of IX resins for PFAS can be up to 5 millimoles per gram (mmol/g), with factors like resin porosity, PFAS chain length, and competing ions influencing the adsorption process.
 This removal process entails diffusion, electrostatic interactions, and hydrophobic effects between the PFAS and the resin surface.

 Application In Drinking Water Treatment